welzie/lc101-class6-live-coded-template-example/README.md

 Code from the live coded example of templates I demonstrated in class.

 # what to look at
-Review route function used to build HTML for this page http://localhost:5000/display
+Review route function used to build HTML for this page http://localhost:5000/display (load this on your computer, via your flask web app and server)

 Have a nice day ;)